SydneySwofford/BitFitApp/README.md

 https://github.com/SydneySwofford/BitFitApp/blob/main/Walkthrough.gif

 GIF created with ScreentoGif

 ## Notes

-this took a long time but was relatively straightforward
+Having some button issues trying to recreate the buttons that were initially on my main activity, in terms of formatting them on the recycler view in the fragment.

 ## License